 Maraya arts center has different, including Maraya arts gallery, 1971 Design Space, Maraya Art Park, Maraya Residencies, Jedariya, and Maraya Project Space.
 The Jedariya project in which several beautiful buildings became canvases for artists like el Seed was an initiative by Maraya center.

 The center has been a great help for the local artists to polish and develop their skills by learning from different well-known artists from different parts of the world.

 Along the Qasba canal is the largest entertainment district in Sharjah.
 There are various places like art houses, theatres, and numerous kids play zone.
 The canal offers rides on the traditional boats.
-If you want to row your own boat, then rent a water cart on an hourly basis.
+If you want to sail your own boat, then rent a water cart on an hourly basis.
 There is another track on the bank for Byky karts.
-Unlike the water kart, which is only allowed for adults, the Byky kart is for everyone, including children.
+Unlike the water kart, which is only allowed for adults, the Byky kart is for everyone.